 LaGrange College determines the number of semester credit hours to be awarded based on the amount of time the typical student is expected to commit to successful completion of a course.
 Under the semester system, the awarding of one semester credit hour implies the expectation that a typical student will commit at least 40 hours of time engaged with the course material during a term.
 Usually, this commitment of time will imply work divided between one hour in class and two hours out of class, but other combinations are possible, based on the level of the course, the nature of assignments, and other factors.

 Students entering LaGrange College with two (2) years of high-school-level foreign language are placed in an intermediate level course of that language; or if the students choose, they may start the study of another language at the beginning level.
-Any student for whom English is not the native language may have the language requirement waived by submitting a written request to the Registrar from the student’s advisor and the Chair of the Department of Humanities.
+Any student for whom English is not the native language may have the language requirement waived by submitting an academic petition by the student's advisor, which will then go for approval to the Program Coordinator of Modern Languages, the Chair of the Humanities and Social Sciences Department, and the Vice President for Academic Affairs.
 Those students who are allowed to waive the language requirement must still complete the minimum 120 hours for graduation.

-A student is classified as a first-year student if he or she has earned fewer than 30 hours of credit.
-A student is classified as a sophomore if he or she has earned 30-59 hours of credit.
+A student is classified as a first-year student if they have earned fewer than 30 hours of credit.
+A student is classified as a sophomore if they have earned 30-59 hours of credit.
 To be classified as a junior, a student must have completed 60 earned hours of credit.
 A student is classified as a senior upon having earned 90 hours of credit.
 A student should be alert to the fact that a minimum of 120 hours is required for graduation and that some majors may require more than 120 hours.
 Attaining these minimum progression requirements may not be sufficient to insure completion of graduation requirements within the two semesters of the senior year.

 Students are assigned to the major designated on their application to the college.
 Each student is free to change his or her major at any time, but should do so only after consultation with an advisor.
-The Major form is available from the Registrar’s Office and requires the signatures of the program coordinator and the department chair in the chosen major.
+The Major Form is available in MyLC and requires approval of the program coordinator in the chosen major.

 Each student is assigned to a faculty advisor, who assists the student in planning an academic program.
 However, the ultimate responsibility for meeting all requirements rests with the individual student.